-Falls from ladders are a leading cause of unintentional injury and death on the job, according to a new study the U.S. Centers for Disease Control and Prevention.
+Falls from ladders are a leading cause of unintentional injury and death on the job, according to a new study by the U.S. Centers for Disease Control and Prevention.
 Philly.com recently reported on the study, which involved an analysis of workplace deaths that occurred in the U.S. over the course of 2011.
 Some startling facts were revealed:

 - Work-related ladder falls caused 113 deaths.